Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Game.md

 Launches an instance of Minecraft.

-- Returns:

-    The process ID of the instance.
+- Returns: The process ID of the instance.

-- Exceptions:

-    - `OperationCanceledException`:

-        Thrown if the instance terminates prematurely.

 ## `Game.Terminate()`

-Terminate any running instances of Minecraft: Bedrock Edition.
+Terminates of Minecraft: Bedrock Edition.

 ## `Game.Running`

-Check for any running instance of Minecraft: Bedrock Edition.
+Check if Minecraft: Bedrock Edition is running.

-- Returns:

-    If a running instance is present then `true` else `false`.
+- Returns: If running then `true` else `false`.

 ## `Game.Installed`

 Check if Minecraft: Bedrock Edition is installed.

-- Returns:

-    If installed then `true` else `false`.
+- Returns: If installed then `true` else `false`.

 ## `Game.Debug`

 Configure debug mode for Minecraft: Bedrock Edition.

-- Property:

-    Set to `true` to enable debug mode, `false` to disable.
+- Property: Set to `true` to enable else `false` to disable.